manuGil/online-core/docs/source/databases.rst

       WHERE c.sovereignt = 'Australia' AND st_intersects (r.geom, c.geom)

 .. important::
-   This exercise is not meant to provide training on SQL, and we do not expect you become proficient in it from this exercise.
-The main thing to retain is that spatial databases are powerful tools and that if you want to take advantage of it you will have to learn a bit of SQL.
-If you never had contact with SQL it might seem intimidating at first, but it is not very hard to learn the basics.
+   This exercise is not meant to provide training on SQL, and we do not expect you to become proficient in it from this exercise.
+The main thing to retain is that spatial databases are powerful tools and that if you want to take advantage of it, you will have to learn a bit of SQL.
+If you never had contact with SQL, it might seem intimidating at first, but it is not very hard to learn the basics.
 A good resource for that can be found at https://www.w3schools.com/sql